 BODY SNATCHERS (1993)

-This chick goes to the base with her dad, her little brother, and her stepmother, played by Meg Tilly.
+This girl goes to the base with her dad, her little brother, and her stepmother, played by Meg Tilly.
 Basically everyone in the movie is military.
 So just get out the damn tanks and blow these body snatching fuckers away!
 Yawn.

 Most of this remake comes across as a “teen horror flick.”
 However, the transformation scene with the pods is gruesome, scary, and awesome.
-And this time around, the snatched people are quite clever, challenging your emotion meter by saying things like ‘I fucked your girlfriend’ and ‘I saw your little brother.
+And this time around the snatched people are quite clever, challenging your emotion meter by saying things like ‘I fucked your girlfriend’ and ‘I saw your little brother.
 I know where he is.’
 Total bait for our sensitive human feelings.

 Sadly, the alarm scream of the snatched is mostly just a scream instead of swine-like, but the pod hatching sound effects are very similar to the 1978 version.
 Unlike the 1978 version, however, the nudity in this one is just ridiculous.
 For instance, the little boy finds Meg Tilly disintegrating in bed and then the new version of her simply walks out of the closet completely naked, bush and all, looking all seductive like she’s hoping to get gangbanged by the whole damn army.
 Um.
 I thought this was Invasion of the Body Snatchers, not Invasion of the Snatch.